jrobinson01/sm-element/README.md

 # How it works

-To use SMElement, you extend the SMElement class just like you would Polymer.Element or LitElement.
-You also define a static properties getter and a render function.
+You extend the SMElement class just like you would Polymer.Element or LitElement.

 # Defining a machine

-To define your machine, you define a static `machine` getter that returns your state machine object.
+You also need to define a static `machine` getter that returns your state machine object.
 The `machine` getter might look like so:
 ```js
 static get machine() {
   return {